-- The U.S. Marshals Service is responsible for preserving the integrity of the federal judicial process by overseeing all detention management matters for individuals remanded to U.S. Marshals custody. - The Marshals provide safe, secure and humane custody, housing, medical care and transportation for federal prisoners throughout the United States and its territories. - Individuals arrested for federal offenses are brought before a U.S. magistrate or U.S. district court judge for their initial court appearances.
-The court determines whether prisoners are to be released on bond or remanded to the custody of the Marshals to await trial.
-Generally, slightly less than 65 percent of those arrested by federal agencies are detained at some point in the judicial process. - The Marshals Service does not own or operate detention facilities but partners with state and local governments using intergovernmental agreements to house prisoners.
+- ▶ The U.S. Marshals Service is responsible for preserving the integrity of the federal judicial process by overseeing all detention management matters for individuals remanded to U.S. Marshals custody. - ▶ The Marshals provide safe, secure and humane custody, housing, medical care and transportation for federal prisoners throughout the United States and its territories. - Individuals arrested for federal offenses are brought before a U.S. magistrate or U.S. district court judge for their initial court appearances.
+The court determines whether prisoners are to be released on bond or remanded to the custody of the Marshals to await trial. - ▶ The Marshals Service does not own or operate detention facilities but partners with state and local governments using intergovernmental agreements to house prisoners.
 Additionally, the agency houses prisoners in Federal Bureau of Prisons facilities and private detention facilities.